Pain is not synonymous with being female.

-My job is to help you identify and treat the reasons for your heavy periods.
-This often includes hormone testing (including blood work I can order through your insurance), a pelvic ultrasound, and talking in detail about all of your symptoms.
+Our job is to help you identify and treat the reasons for your heavy periods.
+This often includes hormone testing (including blood work we can order through your insurance), a pelvic ultrasound, and talking in detail about all of your symptoms.
 We are all unique individuals, and there are so many factors that can contribute to heavy & painful periods—that’s probably why you haven’t been able to figure out a solution on your own.

-When heavy periods occur without pain the reason is usually because of estrogen dominance, adenomyosis, or from uterine fibroids.
-Uterine fibroids can be diagnosed via a pelvic ultrasound that I can order for you.
+When heavy periods occur without pain, the reason is usually because of estrogen dominance, adenomyosis, or from uterine fibroids.
+Uterine fibroids can be diagnosed via a pelvic ultrasound that we can order for you.
 For estrogen dominance we can assess this via your symptoms, serum (blood) labs we can run through your insurance, or salivary hormone testing using a company like DUTCH testing.
 Adenomyosis, or a thickening of the uterine lining, can be diagnosed via an MRI about 50% of the time.

 Naturopathic Treatment for Heavy Painful Periods

 You need a doctor who can unravel the puzzle of your heavy period using science, intent listening skills, and the degree and experience to back up the treatment options put forth for you.

 If you are open to and need some form of birth control, then we can prescribe that alongside additional treatments that support your overall well-being.